MyraReeves/Quest/README.md

     * Name and Race are required fields via HTML constraint validation.

 3. **Classes / Objects**
     * The information selected by the user within the character creation form is inputed into a prototype Character class.
 A PlayerCharacter object with more specific attributes is then created using a race-specific "extends" class that inherits from the parent prototype.
-NPCs are created during the course of the game using the same group of child extension classes.
+The result of this is viewable in the browser's console after the user submits the form.
+NPCs are created during the course of the game using the same group of extension classes.
+Each new NPC object becomes visible in the console upon the user first encountering the character.

 4. **Third party APIs**
     * During gameplay, information is fetched from the following free API provider websites: